WashingMachine94/Youtube-Downloader/README.md

 # Youtube-Downloader
-A free software to download Youtube and Reddit videos or audio files.
+A free software to download Youtube and Reddit videos.
 Ensures highest video and audio quality.

 ![image](https://user-images.githubusercontent.com/77636779/210569984-a03f5f22-51c3-43b2-a8cc-0616c6d7e35a.png)